 - reams of paper

-The student must initiate the process to include computer costs in the cost of attendance by completing the computer purchase form.
+The student must initiate the process to include computer costs in the cost of attendance by contacting a financial aid advisor.
 Costs will only be allowed if they are supported by a purchase receipt (no estimates).
 The computer must have been already purchased and paid for.
 The maximum amount that can be added to the cost of attendance is $1,500 or the cost of the computer, whichever is less.
 Increasing the cost of attendance allows for additional financial aid eligibility, which is most commonly student loans.

 The Office of Student Financial Aid allows a cost of attendance increase for one computer purchase as an undergraduate and/or one computer purchase as a graduate or professional student.
 The computer must be purchased on or after June 1 for the fall semester or on or after December 1 for the spring semester.
 This completed form must be submitted during the academic year in which the computer was purchased and by the final day of the semester which it was purchased.